 Graduates from this institution's programs may wish to obtain additional credentials in addition to the educational credential obtained as a result of completing their program of study.
-Certifications are available for all of the institution's programs.
-Nevada does not currently require MRI technicians to obtain any license or certification for the Associate of Science in MRI program.
+Certifications are available for all the institution's programs.
+Nevada does not require MRI technicians to obtain any license or certification for the Associate of Science in MRI program.

 Licensing examinations and their content are controlled by outside agencies.
 Gurnick Academy of Medical Arts cannot guarantee that graduates will pass their licensing examinations.
-Registration or license requirements for taking and passing the examination are not controlled by Gurnick Academy of Medical Arts but by outside agencies and are subject to change by the agency without notice to Gurnick Academy of Medical Arts.
-Therefore, Gurnick Academy of Medical Arts cannot guarantee that graduates will be eligible to take licensing certification exams at all or at any specific time, regardless of their eligibility status upon enrollment.
+Registration or license requirements for taking and passing the examination are not controlled by Gurnick Academy of Medical Arts but by outside agencies.
+They are subject to change by the agency without notice to Gurnick Academy of Medical Arts.
+Therefore, Gurnick Academy of Medical Arts cannot guarantee that graduates will be eligible to take licensing certification exams at any specific time, regardless of their eligibility status upon enrollment.

-Often the eligibility of program graduates is impacted by the specific programmatic accreditation of Gurnick Academy of Medical Arts' programs.
+The specific programmatic accreditation of Gurnick Academy of Medical Arts programs often impacts program graduates' eligibility.
 Several of Gurnick Academy of Medical Arts' programs possess appropriate programmatic accreditations that meet certifying agency educational requirements.
 Please refer to the individual program listings in this catalog to determine the programmatic accreditation standing of a specific program.